 Part of schedule A Relating to Code of Governance reference Summary of requirement 1.
 2: Disclose Board and council of governors A.1.1 The schedule of matters reserved for the board of directors should include a clear statement detailing the roles and responsibilities of the council of governors.
 This statement should also describe how any disagreements between the council of governors and the board of directors will be resolved.
-The annual report should include this schedule of matters or a summary statement of how the board of directors and the council of governors operate, including a summary of the types of decisions to be taken by each of the boards and which are delegated to the executive management of the board of directors.

-The schedule of matters reserved for the board of directors was updated in 2015/16 following a detailed review of the trust's standing orders and standing financial instructions.
-The suite of documents was implemented from 1 April 2016.
-The schedule includes a series of statements detailing the roles and responsibilities of the council of governors.
-In 2016/17 separate standing orders for the council of governors will be developed for adoption.

-The trust's annual plan for 2013/14 describes how any disagreements between the council of governors and the board of directors will be resolved and still stands.
-It is supported by the trust's constitution and standing orders to provide the framework for decision making and delegation between the board of directors, council of governors and executive management team.

-2. 2: Disclose Board, nomination committee, audit committee, remuneration A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director (see A.4.1) and the chairperson and members of the nominations, audit and remuneration committees.
-It should also set out the number of committee meetings of the board and those committees and individual attendance by directors.

-A register of this information is at appendix 7.1.

-3. 2: Disclose Council of governors A.5.3 The annual report should identify the members of the council of governors, including a description of the constituency or organisat that they represent, whether they were elected or appointed, and duration of their appointments.
-The annual report should also ident the nominated lead governor. l the where necessary.

-A register of this information is at appendix 7.2

-/eg.b 4.
-Additional requirement of FT ARM Council of governors n/a The annual report should include a statement about the number of meetings of the council of governors and individual attendance by governors and directors.
-A register of this information is at appendices 7.1 and 7.2.
-5. 2: Disclose Board B.1.1 The board of directors should identify in the annual report each

-This information is included at appendix 7.1.
+The annual report should include this schedule of matters or a summary statement of how the board of directors and the council of governors operate, including a summary of the types of decisions to be taken by each of the boards and which are delegated to the executive management of the board of directors. orders of sta s and standing finan cial instructions.
+The su e roles and responsibili lite of documents odated in 2015/16 following a detailed review of the trust's standing was implemented from 1 April 2016.
+The schedule includes a series of governors.
+In 2016/17 separate standing orders for the council of be res solved and still stand s.
+It is supported by the e trust's constitutio ents between the council of governors and the board of directors will on and standing orders to provide the framework for decision making ors and executive management team.
+2. 2: Disclose Board, nomination committee, audit committee, remuneration committee A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director (see A.4.1) and the chairperson and members of the nominations, audit and remuneration committees.
+It should also set out the number of meetings of the board and those committees and individual attendance by directors.
+A regi ister of this informat ion is at appendix 7.1.
+3. 2: Disclose Council of governors A.5.3 The annual report should identify the members of the council of governors, including a description of the constituency or organisation that they represent, whether they were elected or appointed, and the duration of their appointments.
+The annual report should also identify the nominated lead governor.
+A regi ister of this informat ion is at appendix 7.2.
+4. Additional requirement of FT ARM Council of governors n/a The annual report should include a statement about the number of meetings of the council of governors and individual attendance by governors and directors.
+A regi ister of this informat ion is at appendices 7.
+1 and 7.2.
+5. 2: Disclose Board B.1.1 The board of directors should identify in the annual report each non-executive director it considers to be independent, with reasons where necessary.
+This ir nformation is include ed at appendix 7.1.
 6. 2: Disclose Board B.1.4 The board of directors should include in its annual report a description of each director's skills, expertise and experience.
-Alongside this, in the annual report, the board should make a clear statement about its own balance, completeness and appropriateness to the requirements of the NHS foundation trust. lers that the board of directors remains balanced, complete, on Trust Code of Governance and its own terms of authorisation.
+Alongside this, in the annual report, the board should make a clear statement about its own balance, completeness and appropriateness to the requirements of the NHS foundation trust. iders that the board of directors remains balanced, complete, tion Trust Code of Governance and its own terms of authorisation.
 7. Additional requirement of FT ARM Board n/a The annual report should include a brief description of the length of appointments of the non-executive directors, and how they may be terminated.

-Details of the length of appointments of the non-executive directors are included at appendix 7.1.
-Paragraph 35 of the trust's constitution sets out the criteria and process for termination of a non-executive director contract.
+sets out the criteria and process for termination of a non-executive director contract.